DanRDT/scroll-svg/README.md

 ### Undraw

 The `undraw` option allows you to control whether the svg will be drawn or undrawn on scroll.
 If the value is `true`, the svg will be undrawn on scroll.
 If the value is `false`, the svg will be drawn on scroll.
 The default value is `false` which means the svg will be drawn on scroll.
 It is useful if you want to draw the svg on scroll but undraw it when the user scrolls back up.
+(Use the `.changeOptions()` for that)
 <br/>
 <br/>
 Valid Values: `true` or `false`